ebuchman/blog/content/posts/uoa-liquidity.md

 payments graph amongst its members by transferring those bilateral relations to multilateral ones that could be cleared.[^end-of-finance-epu] The EPU was deemed such a success they thought they no longer needed it, and tragically shut it down after less than 10 years.
+It would almost immediately be replaced by the nascent eurodollar system.
-Later (TODO when?), when the US had become the world's largest debtor, and was pushing for the creation of new reserve assets at the IMF (the SDRs), the European representatives insisted that there was no need for more reserve assets, but rather a need to balance the payments
+Later on in the 60s, when the US had become the world's largest debtor, and was pushing for the creation of new reserve assets at the IMF (the SDRs), the European representatives insisted that there was no need for more reserve assets, but rather a need to balance the payments